Tonquin Valley

 The three of us were in the tent for over 2 hours.
 A TWO MAN TENT.
 Eric had one episode of the office saved on his phone, so that passed about 20 mins of time.
 The rest of the time was spent sitting on each other’s feet, huddling for warmth, complaining, and laughing at how terrible this situation was.

 I guess everyone had better weather apps than me.
-One couple had a Garmin with satellite weather access and warned us that the new weather prediction called for night temps in the upper 20’s.
-Last time I checked it was the mid 40’s… HELLO WINTER.
+One couple had a Garmin with satellite weather access and warned us that the new weather prediction called for night temps in the upper 20’s F. Last time I checked it was the mid 40’s… HELLO WINTER.
 Luckily, we were prepared for cold temps.

 Day 2